Phil Roe (politician)

-Early life, education, and career
+Early life and education

-Roe was born on July 21, 1945 in Clarksville, Tennessee.
+Roe was born on July 21, 1945, in Clarksville, Tennessee.
 He graduated from Austin Peay State University in 1967 and earned his Medical Degree from the University of Tennessee College of Medicine in 1972.

+Medical career

-After graduating from medical school, Roe served in the United States Army Medical Corps, attached to the 2nd Infantry Division at Camp Casey, South Korea.
-He was discharged as a major in 1974.
-He then went into OB/GYN practice in Johnson City, retiring after 31 years, including his work as a physician at State of Franklin Healthcare Associates (SOFHA).
+After graduating from medical school, Roe served as a United States Army Medical Corps officer attached to the 2nd Infantry Division at Camp Casey, South Korea.
+Honorably discharged as a major in 1974, He then went into OB/GYN practice in Johnson City, retiring after 31 years, including his work as a physician at State of Franklin Healthcare Associates (SOFHA).
 SOFHA was founded in 1997.
 Roe delivered close to 5,000 babies throughout those 31 years.

-After first being elected into the U.S. House of Representatives, Roe purchased a 1.8% ownership share of State of Franklin Healthcare Associates Real Estate Partners with property holdings within the Med-Tech Regional Business Park located in the northern section of Johnson City.

 Political career

-Roe was first elected to the Johnson City Commission in 2003, serving as vice mayor of Johnson City from 2003–2007 and then as mayor from 2007 to 2009.
+Roe was first elected to the Johnson City Commission in 2003, serving as vice mayor of Johnson City from 2003–2007 (preceded by C. H. Charlton and succeeded by Jane Myron) and then as mayor from 2007 to 2009.

-Roe served as head of the congressional committee on the Veterans Association.

-He ran on setting term limits of congressman to two terms.
-Roe served six terms.

-In January 2020, before news of the pandemic was available except to Congress, Roe’s personal financial team dropped all stocks in Carnival Cruise Corp and bought other stock that made over $20 million.

-Soon after, Roe announced his intention not to seek a seventh term.